pronebird/pomo-iphone/README.md

 ## Build notes

-- Link your app against libstdc++.dylib, there are bits of C++ inside.
+- Link your app against `libstdc++.dylib`

-- Pomo-iphone depends on muparser-iphone.
-So at the end you'll have a workspace with muparser-iphone and pomo-iphone compiled in the same order as mentioned.
+- Pomo-iphone depends on `muparser-iphone`.
+So at the end you'll have a workspace with `muparser-iphone` and `pomo-iphone` compiled in the same order as mentioned.

-- Link your app against libpomo-iphone
+- Link your app against `libpomo-iphone`

 ## Poedit Settings